SigNoz/signoz.io/docs/userguide/alerts-management.md

 ## Setting Alert Rules

 You can set Alert Rules in SigNoz in the following 3 ways:
 1. Query Builder - This is DIY way to build alerts by selecting metrics from dropdowns.
-You can also set filter and group by conditions by selecting options from the dashboard.
+You can also set filter and group by conditions.
 2. PromQL - You can use [Prometheus Query Language](https://prometheus.io/docs/prometheus/latest/querying/basics/) to write expressions for alerts which will be evaluated in regular time interval.
 If you have set up alerts in Prometheus, this method should be very familiar.
 3. Clickhouse Queries - You can write clickhouse queries that adhere to the SigNoz data model and format.
 The result of the query will be used to evaluate alert threshold conditions.
 Additionally, you can also generate labels and annotations using the results of your query.

 Navigate to Alerts page from the left panel.
 It has 2 tabs: